Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits using any remotely controlled airborne device with a camera to spot or locate game animals.
-Includes prohibition on infrared devices, electronically enhanced night vision, and any wireless communication device used to locate game.
-Creates a 'cooling period' whereby a specific animal spotted with a drone cannot be harvested until 3:00 a.m. the day after the device was used.
+Illegal to use any remotely controlled airborne device with a camera to spot or locate game animals.
+Extends to infrared devices, electronically enhanced night vision, and trail cameras with wireless communication.
+Includes a cooling period: a person cannot take a specific animal until 3:00 a.m. the day after the device was used.

-Effective: Jan 1, 2022Hunting license suspension or revocation; fines determined by violation classification.
+Effective: Jan 1, 2022Fines and hunting license suspension or revocation

 View source

-Prohibition on Using Drones to Locate Salmon for Commercial Fishing
+Prohibition on Using Drones for Commercial Salmon Fishing Location

 fishing

-Effective: Jan 1, 2022Fines and potential loss of commercial fishing license.
+Effective: Jan 1, 2022Fines and fishing license action

 View source